surzycki/turnip-steps/README.md

 I fill in :field with :value
 I select :value from :field
 I attach the file :file to :field
-:field filed should (not) have the value :value
+:field field should (not) have the value :value
-:field should (not) contain value :value
+:field field should (not) contain value :value
 ```

 **file**